dannybloe/dzVents/README.md

 Device object API
 ------
 Each device in Domoticz can be found in the `domoticz.devices` collection as listed above.
 The device object has a set of fixed attributes like *name* and *id*.
 Many devices though (like sensors) have special attributes like *temperature*, *humidity* etc. These attributes are also available on each device object *when applicable*.
-However, not all attributes are passed to dzVents by Domoticz as named attributes like temperature.
-In that case you can find the values in the rawData attribute:
+However, some attributes are not exposed by Domoticz to the event scripts.
+Fortunately dzVents will fetch this information through http and extends this missing information to the device data it already got from Domoticz.
+If you still find some attributes missing you can check the rawData property of a device.
+Most likely you will find it there:

 ```
 	domoticz.devices['mySensor'].temperature
-	domoticz.devices['myLightSensor'].rawData[1] -- lux value
+	domoticz.devices['myLightSensor'].rawData[1] -- lux value, rawData is an indexed table!
 ```

 ### Device attributes